Jaesung-Jung/SwiftyAlert/README.md

 #### Handle Action

-When closed alert, result is `.done` or `.cancel`. `.done` contains a item passed in from the action.
+When closed alert, result is `.done` or `.cancel`. `.done` contains an item passed in from the action.
 If passed no item, the type is `Void`.

 ![](https://raw.githubusercontent.com/Jaesung-Jung/SwiftyAlert/main/Alert2.png)